cybervinni1/cybervinni1/README.md

 - 💬 Ask me about data analysis, cyber security and cyber attacks
 - 📫 How to reach me: ...contact form mentioned baove
 - 😄 Pronouns: ...vinni
-- ⚡ Fun fact: ...I am a model with

 -->